urphasin/dafun-exchange-backend/notes/Database_for_Developers.md

   - Ans: We use a database to query large amount of data
 - Learn what a **record**, **field**, **table/collection**, and **ID** are.
   - Ans:
-    - A record is a single entry of items in a database.
+    - A record/document is a single entry of items in a database.
 A row in a spreadsheet.
     ```
       {
         "_id": "664c23f1...",